codefellows/seattle-c-python-401n6/class-29/lab/README.md

 Let's change that by checking out a new kind of "utility first" CSS toolkit named [TailwindCSS](https://tailwindcss.com/){:target="_blank"}.

 We will also look at something called [Flowbite](https://flowbite.com/).
-This tool will provide us easy access to pre-build css code for us to use in our projects.
+This tool will provide us easy access to pre-built css code for us to use in our projects.

 ## Feature Tasks and Requirements

 - Building upon previous lab, your job is to:
-  - Delete your existing database and files in the migration folder.
+  * Delete your existing database and files in the migration folder.
-  - Update to a custom user model.
+  * Update to a custom user model.
-  - Give your site some style.
+  * Give your site some style.

 ## Implementation Notes

 - Follow the [Tailwind CSS Django - Flowbite](https://flowbite.com/docs/getting-started/django/){:target="_blank"} instructions to add Flowbite and Tailwind to your html templates.
-  - That will probably be "base.html"
+  * That will probably be "base.html"
-- Be sure to look at the left menu bar on Flowbite to get demo examples.
+  * Be sure to look at the left menu bar on Flowbite to get demo examples.

 ### User Acceptance Tests